mist64/cbmbus_doc/4 Standard Serial.md

 Like with IEEE-488, the basic byte transfer protocol of the Serial Bus is based on transmissions of byte streams from one sender to one or more receivers.
 Additional bus participants will remain silent.
 There are no fixed assignments of senders and receivers, the roles of sender and receiver are per transmission.

-During the transmission of a byte stream, the CLK line is exclusively operated by the sender, while the DATA line is operated by the sender in some steps, and by the receivers the other steps.
+For the transmission of a byte stream, just two wires, CLK and DATA are used.
+The CLK line is exclusively operated by the sender, while the DATA line is operated by the sender in some steps, and by the receivers in other steps.

 #### 0: Initial State
 ![](docs/cbmbus/serial-01.png =601x131)